 While research has demonstrated that we use all of our brain in processing information, children tend to display characteristics associated with the different hemispheres of the brain, depending on whether they are more right-brain oriented, or left-brain oriented.
 Understanding these different characteristics can have a strong impact on how children learn.
-A previous article gave an overview of some of the differences between right- and left-brain oriented learners, and why children with right-brain characteristics often struggle in traditional learning environments.
+A previous article gave an overview of some of the differences between left- and right-brain oriented learners, and why children with right-brain characteristics often struggle in traditional learning environments.
 Fortunately, homeschoolers have endless opportunities for being creative, individualized, and effective at meeting the needs of children with right-brain characteristics.

 Left-brain oriented learners tend to like structure, focus on details, enjoy organization and logic, and are able to express themselves with words.
 Memorization comes easily, and left-brained learners tend to learn best by repetition.
 These children work effectively with a step-by-step sequential approach, like to work independently, have a strong sense of time, and are objective.
 Writing and spelling generally come easily to these learners, and they tend to learn well from instruction.
 Arithmetic, with its logical, sequential steps, is also a subject in which left-brained children often excel, although conceptual mathematical subjects such as geometry may be challenging.
 Left-brained children tend to benefit from an auditory teaching style, and often demonstrate academic aptitude early on.